 1964 – 1966

-In 1964, the New York Jets logo was changed to the shape of a white and green outline football with “JETS” written in the green inside the football.
+In 1964, the New York Jets logo was changed to a white and green outline football with “JETS” written in the green inside the football.
 An outline of the letters “NY” is in the background of the logo.
 A small green football is at the bottom of the logo.

 1967 – 1969